-Reflexologist Niki McGlynn shows how to give achey hands a gentle massage
+Reflexologist Niki McGlynn shows how to give achy hands a gentle massage

 Reflexologist Niki McGlynn, founder of Niki’s Organic Balms, writes: Hand massage can help alleviate the pain and tension associated with arthritis and is easy to do on yourself or get a friend to do it for you.
 Whilst it is important to check that you aren’t suffering from other conditions that may require the Best Raynauds Gloves on the market, knowing how to treat the pain is equally vital.
 We carry a lot of tension in our hands and this is a simple way to reduce tension and increase blood flow, both of which will help reduce pain.
 If you have arthritis across various parts of your body, it would be wise to have a massage performed by a professional.
-Visiting SOHEAVENLYMASSAGE.CO.UK might be worthwhile.

 - Start by using any lotion or balm that you enjoy.
 I find that using Niki’s Organic Warming Balm is particularly useful for people with arthritis or poor circulation and Niki’s Organic Lavender & Chamomile is particularly good for those people who are very stressed.
 Take a small amount of your chosen product and gently but firmly rub it into the whole hand and wrist, using long firm strokes.